 Yes!
 There are wonder examples of people who have achieved their black belts with all sorts of physical limitations.
 As instructor I personally welcome the opportunity to have such students on our mat.
 Actually, Aikido Suenaka-Ha Indiana is an equal opportunity organization, and does not discriminate on the basis of race, sex, ethnic group, age, sexual orientation or physical abilities.

 It is not fair to compare one form of martial art to another.
-You really have to determine why you are interested in studying any form of self defense: are you pursuing self defense studies for safety reason or because you are in iminent danger?
+You really have to determine why you are interested in studying any form of self defense: are you pursuing self defense studies for safety reason or because you are in imminent danger?
 Spend some time and do your research.
 Each form of self defense is going to have pros and cons.
 However, if you meet an instructor and they tell you that they offer fool-proof style of self defense you might want to rethink joining that school.

 Beginning students are encourage to wear loose-fitting clothing such as a long t-shirt and sweats that allow for comfortable movement.
 Shorts are not recommended, due to tumbling and groundwork activities.